Eppan an der Weinstraße: Geography

 As of 30 November 2010, it had a population of 14,226 and an area of 59.7 km2.

 Eppan borders the following municipalities: Andrian, Bolzano, Kaltern, Nals, Terlan, Unsere Liebe Frau im Walde-St. Felix, Vadena, Cavareno, Fondo, Malosco, Sarnonico, and Ronzone.

 Frazioni

 The municipality of Eppan contains the frazioni (subdivisions, mainly villages and hamlets) Frangart (Frangarto), Girlan (Cornaiano), Missian (Missiano), Montiggl (Monticolo), Perdonig (Predonico), St. Michael (San Michele), St. Pauls (San Paolo), Unterrain (Riva di Sotto).

 History

 Coat-of-arms

-The emblem represents the coat-of-arms of the farm Hocheppan owned by the Lords of Eppan since the 9th century.
+The emblem represents the coat-of-arms of the Hocheppan castle owned by the Lords of Eppan since the 11th century.
 In the left side it is depicted half star with eight rays and the crescent moon to the right, both of or on azure background.
 The emblem was adopted in 1967.